 Born in Holmfirth in 1882, Fred Gothard went into banking after he left school and with an interest in art, began working part-time on postcard illustrations.
 His first commercial card appeared in 1904, it ridiculed the upper-classes and was titled; "The Flower of the family, the blooming idiot."
 Gothard began working for the publisher Thomas Hind of Huddersfield and as well as signing his work “F.G” he also used the alias “Spatz” - probably to protect his job, which at that time was a junior bank clerk.
 (At the end of his working life he was manager of a large city centre bank in Manchester.)

 Whilst working for Thomas Hind, Gothard produced two series of humorous cards.
 The first consisted of 85 and the second 45 and poked gentle fun at many aspects of life in the first decade of the 20th century.
 Typical “F.G.” postcard humour depicted a diner in conversation with the waiter at dinner, “Where’s the lamb?” – “Under one of the peas, Sir.” - “Which, this one?” – “No Sir, The other one.”
-The captions on the cards usually appeared in Gothard's own distinctive handwriting.
+The captions on the cards usually appeared in Gothard's own distinctive handwriting - but not always.

-During the Great War he put his artistic talent to good use and in 1916 produced a series of postcard illustrations for the company of E. Mack.
+During the Great War, Gothard put his artistic talent to good use and in 1916 produced a series of postcard illustrations for the company of E. Mack.
 Examples are shown here.
 Gothard was conscripted into the army in 1917, but nevertheless continued with his drawings.

 This card, published by E.Mack displayed typical Fred Gothard humour in his distinctive style.

-Here are three more cards initialed by Fred Gothard.
-Teasing the army, they were produced in the typical bright colours which he frequently executed his work.
+Here are four more cards initialed by Fred Gothard.
+They were produced in the typical bright colours which he frequently executed his work.

 The above card was mailed to Eastbourne

 on 8th November 1918 - three days before the end of the Great War!
 It was number 1400.